Onboarding New Products

 Overview

-If you have used the Products API and found that a product you wish to sell does not yet exist in the Zalando Catalog, you may add it using the Product Attributes API and the Product Submissions API.
+If you used the Products API and found that a product you wish to sell does not yet exist in the Zalando Catalog, you may add it using the Product Attributes API and the Product Submissions API.

 The basic steps for onboarding a new product are: